Compass Surveying | Compass Survey | 3 Types of Compass In Surveying | Principle of Compass Surveying

 Principle of Compass Surveying

-The principle of a survey is traversing, that is consisting of a series of connected lines the bearing of the lines is measured by a prismatic compass and the linear dimensions are measured by a chain survey.
+The principle of a survey is traversing, which consists of a series of connected lines the bearing of the lines is measured by a prismatic compass and the linear dimensions are measured by a chain survey.

 Principle of Compass Surveying